alealexpro100/linux_install/README.md

 See presentation of this project [here](https://mirror.alexpro100.ru/scripts_files/other/presentations/Linux_install.pdf) (Russian).

+> Project is actively developed and it is ready to be used in a production environment

 ## Dependencies

 ### Requried

 * `coreutils util-linux bash wget tar zstd` - For normal system
-* `busybox bash zstd findmnt lsblk` - For busybox system
+* `busybox bash zstd findmnt lsblk` - For busybox system (ex.
+Alpine)

 ### Optional